UniAP2022/UniAP/README.md

-Transcript: "as though we were at target practice and an irish sergeant byrne was assisting him by keeping up a continuous flow of comments and criticisms that showed the keenest enjoyment of the situation".
+Ground truth: "as though we were at target practice and an irish sergeant byrne was assisting him by keeping up a continuous flow of comments and criticisms that showed the keenest enjoyment of the situation".

 Origin audio + Universal perturbaion (init status: mockingbird, SNR: 21.12):